4GeeksAcademy/Templates-Boilerplates/README.md

 ### Contributors

-This templates were built as part of the [Full Stack Developer course](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer) at [4Geeks Academy Coding Bootcamp](https://4geeksacademy.com/us/coding-bootcamp) by [Alejandro Sanchez](https://twitter.com/alesanchezr) and many other contributors.
+This templates were built as part of the 4Geeks Academy [Coding Bootcamp](https://4geeksacademy.com/us/coding-bootcamp) by [Alejandro Sanchez](https://twitter.com/alesanchezr) and many other contributors.
+Find out more about our [Full Stack Developer Course](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer), [Data Science Bootcamp](https://4geeksacademy.com/us/coding-bootcamps/datascience-machine-learning).

 You can find other templates and resources like this at the [school github page](https://github.com/4geeksacademy/).